-The 1987 film Surf Nazis Must Die is a classic B-movie from director Peter George and starring Gail Neely, Robert Harden and Barry Brenner.
-The movie is a campy horror film from Tromaville about a woman whose son is murdered by Nazi punk surfers.
+The 1987 film Surf Nazis Must Die is a classic B-movie from director Peter George and starring Gail Neely, Joel Hile, Robert Harden, Tom Shell and Barry Brenner.
+The movie is a campy horror film from Troma Entertainment about a woman whose son is murdered by Nazi punk surfers.

 The film was considered a failure by most critics, even considering it’s tongue-in-cheek purpose, but it has since become a cult classic.